biotorrents/announcement/index.md

 Then I copied and edited `/etc/sphinxsearch/example.sql` to index novel database rows.
 It was important to check the source `src1` and index `test1` names.
-I imported it into the Gazelle database with ` mysql -u biotorrents -p < /etc/sphinxsearch/gazelle.sql`.

-Then I had to prepare the Sphinx user's home folder `/var/run/sphinxsearch` and make an init script.
+I also had to prepare the Sphinx user's home folder `/var/run/sphinxsearch` and make an init script.
 I made `/etc/systemd/system/searchd` with the script below and made it executable.

 ```shell